 box of chocolates kaleidoscope.
 Throughout our lives we see changing patterns that emerge and vanish as epochs come and go.
 Sometimes the speed of rotation is faster, sometimes it’s slower, sometimes the kaleidoscopes are not moving at all.

 Imagine an average man, let’s call him Hieronymus, who lived in let’s assume XIVth century in let’s assume the Holy Roman Empire.
 He had a kaleidoscope too.
 What has he seen in it during his life?
-Always the same picture: same social structure, same values, same technology.
-What changed between his life under Henry VII and his life under Charles IV (provided the guy survived in the Black Death)?
+Always the same picture: same society, same values, same technology.
+What changed between his life under Henry VII and his life under Charles IV (provided the guy survived in the Plague)?
 Absolutely nothing.
-Hieronymus’s kaleidoscope didn’t move a single degree.
-He has been observing one primitive pattern all life long, one utter boredom.
+Hieronymus’s kaleidoscope didn’t move a single degree, all life long he has been observing one primitive pattern, one utter boredom.

 Some generations are luckier.
 My Generation X (borns between ±1965-1975) is among the luckiest ones.
 Okay, we didn’t enjoy the “Trente Glorieuses” and “Wirtschaftswunder” of the Baby Boomers, but we can’t complain: we knew no Black Death, no World War I/II, no nuclear bombing, no ice period, no slave trade, no witch trials, no hunger.
 Our lives are safe and extremely interesting because the speed of rotation of our kaleidoscopes is faster than ever in human history.
 Our kaleidoscopes are fascinating.
 Here’s what I have seen so far in my personal kaleidoscope ↓